thoth-station/adviser/docs/source/compatibility.rst

 running any Python 3.9.
 This is considered a corner case as this is not seen much in the Python ecosystem.

+Resolver also implements experimental features that extend the current feature set of Pipenv or pip.
+See :ref:`experimental_features` for more details.

 Python package indexes
 ======================